gurnec/btcrecover/docs/Seedrecover_Quick_Start_Guide.md

 This works by generating Bitcoin addresses, just as above, and then looking for each generated address in the entire Bitcoin blockchain.
 In order to do this, you must first create a database of addresses based on the full blockchain:

- 1. You must use a computer with at least 150GB of free drive space to store the full blockchain and at least 8 GB of RAM (you could probably get away with 6 GB of RAM, but no less).
+ 1. You must use a computer with at least 150GB of free drive space to store the full blockchain and at least 6 GB of RAM.
+You must have the 64-bit version of Python installed.

  2. Install a full-node Bitcoin client, such as [Bitcoin Unlimited](https://www.bitcoinunlimited.info/), [Bitcoin Classic](https://bitcoinclassic.com/), [Bitcoin XT](https://bitcoinxt.software/), or [Bitcoin Core](https://bitcoincore.org/).